kalxas/rasdaman/doc/main/04_ql-guide.rst

 *rasdaman Query Language,* rasql, which supports retrieval, manipulation, and data definition.

 Moreover, the rasdaman query language, rasql, is very similar - and in fact embeds into - standard SQL.
+With only slight adaptations, rasql has been standardized by ISO as 9075 SQL Part 15: MDA (Multi-Dimensional Arrays).
 Hence, if you are familiar with SQL, you will quickly be able to use rasql.
 Otherwise you may want to consult the introductory literature referenced at the end of this chapter.

-The rasql language is, with only slight adaptations, being standardized by ISO as 9075 SQL Part 15: MDA (Multi-Dimensional Arrays).

 Notational Conventions
 ======================